Legalica Privacy Policy & Data Protection

 Full processing chain for a typical user query:

-1. User submits query → Legalica application (Firebase Cloud Functions, us-central1) 2.
+1. User submits query → Legalica application (Cloud Functions, us-central1 — transient) 2.
 Authentication check → Firebase Authentication (Google, EU) 3.
 Data retrieval → Cloud Firestore (Google, EU) 4.
-AI processing → AI Cascade: Gemini → Kimi/Moonshot → Groq/Llama → Ollama (local) Each provider queried sequentially; fallback on failure.
+AI processing → AI Cascade: Vertex AI/Gemini (EU) → Kimi/Moonshot (China) → Groq/Llama (US) → Ollama (local) Each provider queried sequentially; fallback on failure.
 Zero-data retention enforced.
 5. Response storage → Cloud Firestore (Google, EU) 6.
 Document attachment → Cloud Storage (Google, EU) 7.
-Email notification → Postmark / SendGrid (US, if enabled)
+Purchase/payment → Creem checkout (Merchant of Record, independent controller)

 15.3 Subprocessor Changes: At least 14 days' advance notice for new subprocessors (30 days for Infrastructure Provider changes).
 Objections may be raised to privacy@legalica.app.
 If unresolved, Controller may terminate with pro-rata refund.